sile/logi/doc/logi_sink.md

  The identifier of a sink

-The scope of a identifier is limited in siblings with the same parent.
+The scope of an identifier is limited in siblings with the same parent.